0x73746F66/trivialsec-trivialscan-lambda/src/config/pci_dss/3.2.1/requirement_4.1.md

-Use strong encryption and security protocols to protect sensitive cardholder data during transmission over open, public networks
+### Use strong encryption and security protocols to protect sensitive cardholder data during transmission over open, public networks

+4.1.1 Use strong cryptographic ciphers for transport protocols